MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 # Assign policies to your users in Microsoft Teams

-As an admin, you use policies to control how users in your organization use Microsoft Teams to communicate and collaborate.
+As an admin, you use policies to control the Microsoft Teams features that are available to users in your organization.
 For example, you can set app policies to control what apps are available to Teams users, meeting policies to define the meeting experience, and messaging policies to control what chat and channel features are available to users.

 Each policy type in Teams includes a built-in global (Org-wide default) policy that users automatically get unless you create and assign a custom policy.
 Organizations have different types of users with unique needs and policies that you create and assign let you tailor policy settings to different sets of users based on those needs.

 To make it easier to manage policies in your organization, Teams offers several ways to assign policies to users.
 You can assign a policy to individual users, to a batch of users, or to a group.
-You can also use policy packages to assign a preset collection of policies to users who have similar roles.
+You can also use policy packages to assign a preset collection of policies to users in your organization who have similar roles.
 The option that you choose depends on the number of policies that you're managing and the number of users that you're assigning to.

 This article describes the different ways that you can assign policies to users and the recommended scenarios for when to use what.

 ## Overview